colinleroy/cc65-wiki/Before-the-next-release.md

 * make the compiler define some macro depending on selected standard
     * fix library headers to comply with the c-standards
 * fix the broken version macro(s)
+* make sure the website, wiki and .md files are all prominently cross linked